sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/10_Components_in_SOFA.md

 Components implement most of the simulation methods.
-One can rougly distinguish two categories of components: **Property** components implement a facet of one object's physical properties, such as its mass, stiffness, attachments.
+One can roughly distinguish two categories of components: **Property** components implement a facet of one object's physical properties, such as its mass, stiffness, attachments.
 They are associated with a given simulated